 Unless you have a pressing emergency and need someone to assist you immediately, you should have enough time to shop around and find a quality, affordable electrician to solve your electrical problem.
 Although we all want to save money, it is important to remember that the lowest price is not always the best option.
 You pay for the level of quality you receive, so cheap rates can mean poor workmanship.
 It is best to get more than one quote from different companies and compare their prices, level of expertise and recommendations before choosing an electrician.

 Remember, electrical work is difficult and can sometimes be dangerous.
 Find an electrician that suits you and your needs rather than risk starting a fire or shorting a circuit.
-Discover why tens of thousands of South Floridians have trusted and counted on the knowledgeable experts at Art Plumbing, AC & Electric for prompt, reliable service since 1983.
+Discover why tens of thousands of South Floridians have trusted and counted on the knowledgeable experts at Art Plumbing, Air Conditioning & Electric for prompt, reliable service since 1983.